Newsfeeds

 Spring 2025

-As school interpreters, it is important to tailor our approach to each student so that the access provided fits individual needs.
+As school interpreters, it is important to tailor our approach to each student so that the access we provide fits their individual needs.
 A "one size fits all" approach is dangerous and could risk the DHH student missing major pieces of their education.
 This is especially important if the DHH student has additional physical, cognitive, or learning disabilities.
-DHH students who are experiencing additional disabilities are called Deaf Plus students.
-The spoken English newsfeed below provides a brief overview of special considerations that interpreters must make when working with Deaf plus students.
+DHH students with additional disabilities are called Deaf Plus students.
+The spoken English newsfeed below provides a brief overview of special considerations interpreters must take into account when working with Deaf Plus students.

 References